Almangiri/Indonesian-GEC-framework/synthetic training data/README.md

 # Training data
-The augmented data of each proposed approach is available in .csv format in the below links :
+The synthetic data of the proposed approach is available in .csv format in the below links :

 [Training_set](https://drive.google.com/file/d/1LB0MOzpN8lGovKIEhUgilDpnNjBRHYfZ/view?usp=sharing)